DRA3V50/HTML_CSS_Projects/README.md

 - **Rock_Paper_Scissors_Game.html**
   A classic Rock-Paper-Scissors game built with HTML and JavaScript.

+- **Lab_Breach_Alert.html**
+  A visual lab breach alert screen styled with glowing red text using HTML and CSS.
+This is a static design with no interactivity.

 ---

 ## How to Use

+1. Download or clone this repository.
-Simply open the `.html` files in any modern web browser to run the projects.
+2. Open any `.html` file in a modern web browser.
+3. If a project has a `.css` file, keep it in the same folder as the HTML file.

-No additional setup or installations needed.
+No additional setup required.

 ---

-Feel free to explore and modify the code to learn more about web development!
+Feel free to explore and modify the code to learn more about front-end web development.